HyeonTae/luma/capsule/README.md

 After this, you will need to add the AndroidViewClient to your PYTHONPATH:
 ``export PYTHONPATH=$PYTHONPATH:$JIRI_ROOT/release/projects/luma_third_party/AndroidViewClient/``

+### Facebook Login

+Capsule automate Facebook logins to allow the crawler to get through login procedures.
+If the Facebook app is installed on the device and logged into an account, Capsule will prioritize clicking on a Facebook login button.

 ## Contributors

 We are happy to accept contributions.
 However, Vanadium does not accept pull